cometbft/knowledge-base/protocols/abci/addressing-1174.md

 All applications that are able to enforce these properties do not need to reason about the internals of the consensus implementation: they can consider it as a black box.
 This is the most desirable situation in terms of modularity between CometBFT and the application.

+> `PrepareProposal` and `ProcessProposal` are understood as implemented functions.
+The easiest
+> (and thus the canonical) way
+> to ensure the requirements is to make sure that `PrepareProposal` only proposes blocks v that
+> satisfy a (mathematical function) `valid(v, bc(h-1))`, and `ProcessProposal` just evaluates this
+> `valid function`.
+However, `PrepareProposal` and `ProcessProposal` may also use other data in their
+> implementation, but a priori, CometBFT only works if these implementations still ensure the requirements.

 ## Problem Statement